JMorr4/Physics-A-Level/Contents/Module 3/Sensing.md

 If forces stretch a material, they are **tensile**.
 If they squash a material, they are **compressive**:
 - Stress is defined as the tension divided by the cross-sectional area, and is measured in **Newton Metres squared** or **Pascals**.
 - Strain is defined as the extension divided by the original length of the material.
 It has no units, instead it's measured as a **percentage**.

+A stress big enough to break a material is called **fracture stress**.
+The effect of stress pulls atoms away from each other, and in fracture stress, this effect is strong enough to seperate these atoms completely.
+The point before a material breaks is called the **ultimate tensile strength**.
+This is the maximum stress a material can withstand before breaking.